flutter-webrtc/callkeep/README.md

 }
 ```

 Displaying incoming calls is really simple if you are receiving FCM messages (or whatever).
-This sample shows how to show and close any incoming call:
+This example shows how to show and close any incoming call:

-> Notice that getting data from the payload can be done as you want, this is a sample.
+> Notice that getting data from the payload can be done as you want, this is an example.

-A payload data sample:
+A payload data example:

 ```json
 {